Ulcerating cancer wounds

 When the cancer grows, it blocks and damages tiny blood vessels.
 This can reduce the supply of oxygen to the area.
 This causes the skin and the tissue underneath to die, and the wound may become infected and ulcerated.

 Ulcerating wounds are rare.
-Most people with cancer will never develop one.
+Most people with cancer never develop one.
 It is more likely to happen in breast cancer, head and neck cancer and melanoma.
 This is because these cancers develop close to or on the skin.

+An ulcerating wound is caused by cancer.
 Treatments that shrink the cancer may also reduce the wound and improve the symptoms.

 The treatment you have will depend on: